macadmins/pique/CONTRIBUTING.md

 Maintainers may close pull requests that appear to be generated without sufficient understanding of the project, even if the underlying idea is reasonable.

-## Operating system coverage

-Where possible and applicable, contributors should try to support as many relevant operating systems as possible.

-For `Pique`, that usually means considering macOS, Windows, and Linux when designing a change.
-Not every feature will make sense on every operating system, and some data sources are inherently platform-specific.
-That is fine, but the issue or pull request should make the intended platform support clear.

-Linux support is encouraged where practical, but it is not a hard requirement for every contribution.
-We understand that many contributors may not have access to Linux devices for development or testing.
-If you cannot implement or test Linux support, please say so in the issue or pull request so maintainers or other contributors can help where appropriate.

-When proposing or submitting a change, please describe:

-- Which operating systems the change supports
-- Which operating systems were tested
-- Any known platform-specific limitations
-- Whether unsupported platforms fail safely or simply return no data
-- Whether the behavior is consistent with existing osquery conventions

-If a change is only intended for one operating system, please explain why.

 ## When a pull request is appropriate